ksmandersen/CCollections/CCReport.md

 It should be noted that when creating the enumerator, the current object is not the first object in the collection, but just a null object, and the first object is retrieved with the first call to cc_enumerator_move_next.
 This is for practical rather than technical reasons, because it allows for a simpler syntax (this way, we can start the while loop right after getting the enumerator.
 The other way, we would have to validate the return value of get_current, and then use a do..while).

+The other thing we can use enumerators for, apart from implementing foreach-like iteration, is, as mentioned in the architecture section, to be able to convert between collections, by using the enumerators as an interexchangable collection type.
+For all collection supporting enumerators, it it possible to get an item-enumerator.
+All these should also have a designated constructor for taking an enumerator, and filling the collection with the items from that.
+This would allow us to very easily convert between collection types, no matter how they're implemented.
+Say that we wanted to convert a collection from an array list to a linked list, we would just use this short piece of code:

+cc_array_list *list = ...
+cc_enumerator *e = cc_array_list_get_enumerator(list);
+cc_linked list *list2 = cc_linked_list_new_with_enumerator(e);

+Another feature we then can implement is running code on each element in an enumerator.
+This would allow us to do things like filter, map and fold a collection.
+The way this is implemted is by doing something very much alike what we do in the collections' enumerator functions: we create an enumerator and specify a move next function.
+The move next function would then call the move next on the "parent" enumerator and setting the parents current object to the childs current object.
+This would create a completely transparent enumerator, in which we can implement some custom functionality.
+An example of this is a filter move next function:

+bool cc_enumerator_filter_move_next(cc_enumerable *c, cc_enumerator *e) {
+	filter_enumerator_data *data = e->data;
+	cc_enumerator *parent_e = data->parent;

+	while (cc_enumerator_move_next(parent_e)) {
+		cc_object *obj = cc_enumerator_current(parent_e);

+		if (data->filter(obj)) {
+			e->current = obj;
+			return true;
+		}
+	}

+	return false;
+}

+With this filter function, we can now apply a filter to any enumerator:

+bool odd_filter(cc_object *obj) {
+	return (cc_object_int_value(obj) % 2 == 1);
+}

+cc_enumerator *e = cc_enumerator_new(cc_enumerable_new(one_to_ten));
+e->data = GC_MALLOC(sizeof(int));
+*((int *)e->data) = 0;
+cc_enumerator *odd_numbers = cc_enumerator_filter(e, odd_filter);

+Other than just being pretty simple to both use and implement, this approach also follows our philosify of being extendable and customizable: the user of the library can very easily make custom enumerators, just like the default ones.
+If you, in your project, often needs to reverse collections, you could implement your own function which takes an enumerator, and returns the reverse enumerator.

 ## Performance [section-performance]

 The programming language C has a huge asset that makes many developers strive towards it still: performance.
 The language is statically typed and does not run through a CLR (Common Language Runtime) or VM (Virtual Machine) like C# and Java does.
 Everything is compiled directly to bytecode.
 This means that many developers who write C code often do so because of it's great performance advantage.
 Thus is performance often a great concern for developers using C when searching for libraries.